johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   lyric: |

   commentary: |
-    *Magamama* was clearly using a T9 keyboard on an old Nokia when he wrote the title for this song.
+    *Mamagama* was clearly using a T9 keyboard on an old Nokia when he wrote the title for this song.

     Aside from the poor spelling, this is an enjoyable fusion of modern beats and what I assume are authentic Azerbaijani instruments, twanging away atop.